Chess4Cuber/RISE-Decode/README.md

  * OnBot Java
     - Significant improvements with autocomplete function for OnBot Java editor.
     - Sample OpModes can be selected as a template when creating new OpMode.
-    - Fixes and changes to complete hardware setup feature.
+    - Fixes and changes to complete org.firstinspires.ftc.baseCode.hardware setup feature.
     - Updated (and more useful) onBot welcome message.

 Known issues: